Exclusion, Selection and Award Criteria Overview

 • Minimum selection criteria that are relevant for the procurement exercise.

-The above should be set out in the Contract Notice or the online SPD (Scotland) Module in Public Contracts Scotland if used.
+The above must be set out in the Contract Notice or the online SPD Module in Public Contracts Scotland if used.

 Statutory Guidance has been published on Selection of Tenderers and Award of Contracts.